ikmartin/ikmartin.github.io/pages/blog/index.md

 # Blog

-This is a place for me to post random things I've written.
-Most of it will be math-related, but not all of it.
-It's possible random pages I want to make accessible but don't want to bother manually linking elsewhere in the site will appear here too.
+This is where I post random things I've written.
+Most, but not all, posts will be math-related.

 <!--